 Anticipatory grief — “pre-grieving” — is a very real thing.
-It can lead you into depression, and feeling overwhelmed and helpless, where it’s easier to do nothing and just coast.
+It can lead you into depression,.
+Leave one feeling overwhelmed and helpless, where it’s easier to do nothing and just coast.
 The upside is that in a way, it makes things a bit easier once the person you’re grieving for has died.
 It’s like the worst has happened, now you can go forward again.

 My dad died just 3 months after his 63rd birthday – only 5 months after his diagnosis.
 For most of those 5 months, we faced his impending death every day, every hour, and we grieved.
 We cried, together and separately.
 We tried to be with him as much as we could, and to do as much as we could for him – and for our mother.
 We grieved so much during those 5 months that there were few tears at his funeral.
 We had already cried them out, and it was a relief that he was no longer in so much pain.

 My mom was just a couple of months shy of her 62nd birthday at the time.
 They had been together over 40 years, and they meant everything to each other.
 But now she faced the future – the rest of her life, without him.
 She had to learn how to live again.

 No one really expected my mom to wither away and die without my dad.
 But we didn’t quite expect her last years to be so fulfilling and fun, either.
 She retired from her job.
 She started volunteering weekly at the local shared ministry food bank … she started acting as her church’s liaison with them. she also joined the women’s group at her church.
 And she spent one afternoon a week in the church’s nursery… babysitting the little kids while their parents attended an ESL (English as a Second Language) class.

 She traveled, to places my dad had never wanted to go, and to places they had wanted to see together.
 She became more active in her groups and clubs.
 She watched her grandchildren grow up.
 And became a much-loved “American Grandma” to several exchange students.
 She hosted small dinner parties for her neighbors and close friends.